Class: Chancellor’s Honors 2014

 Now Taylor oversees all of the financial policies for the two systems governing Tennessee universities.
 His role is to help the state funnel money to the universities and maintain the formula that decides which universities get what.
 In his job, Taylor has a hand in everything from performance evaluation to approving budgets for new buildings on campuses across the state.
 The skills and connections Taylor cultivated through Honors continue to help him in this role.
 According to him, “Honors introduced me to people I would later work with and become good friends and colleagues with.
 It is always good to see a familiar face”.
 The Honors value of critical awareness has also been essential to his role.
 “Because I do research, understanding multiple points of view and being able to combine them with my understanding and knowledge is crucial.
 Critically analyzing where information is coming from and what you’re disseminating is important, whether it’s how you speak to your friends or how you write for research journals.”

-Taylor continues to be passionate about making seemingly esoteric information more accessible and useful for individuals, scholars, and policy makers.
-He sees himself pursuing a PhD in the future in order become a faculty member and create new information for public policy use.
-Taylor encourages students to pursue Honors at UT because he believes that the “holistic honors model provides the opportunity for a world class education”.
+Taylor continues to be passionate about making seemingly esoteric information more accessible and useful for individuals, scholars, and policymakers.
+In the fall, Taylor will pursue a Ph.D. at the University of Pennsylvania in order to pursue his goal of becoming a faculty member and creating new information for public policy use.
+Taylor encourages students to pursue Honors & Scholars at UT because he believes that the “holistic honors model provides the opportunity world-class education”.